 My experiences as a wireman taught me that the use of Hellerman sleeves makes for an easy life when wiring large assemblies.
 I also used the Hellerman sleeves as insulator sleeves on the various solder connections to the plugs and sockets.
-If you use Hellerman sleeves you will need an associated pair of expanding pliers and lubricating gel (I use DC4 silicon grease).
+If you use Hellerman sleeves you will need an associated pair of expanding pliers.
 The wiring is clearly shown in James' diagram mentioned above.
 I used small bore heatshrink sleeving to insulate the soldered connections inside the external cable mating connectors.